donewiththedollar/passivbot_optimizations/readme.md

 So while I strongly believe my theory makes sense to not use auto unstucking, I would caution against treating wallet exposure as some number you can change every day.
 There is very little probability that can be safe.

 Risk management is key.
 STAY SAFE EVERYONE!

+Also thanks to enarjord for this amazing project!
+To install, git clone —branch v5.7.0_neat_grid https://github.com/enarjord/passivbot.git

+You must be using neat_grid branch to use most configurations posted here, but I will be optimizing for recursive and static for comparison.